 So you've set up a great look on the stage, and you want to save it to use in your show.

-There are three ways of saving looks on Titan.
+There are four ways of recording your lighting on Titan.

 Chase: This is a timed sequence of cues, often used for an individual effect.

 Cue List: This is a linked sequence of cues, usually used to store and replay an entire show or an element of a show from a "go" button.

 Timeline: This is a timed sequence of playbacks which would usually be used to replay a complex cue sequence to a piece of recorded music or a timecoded show.